-- During the period of any campus major emergency, Campus Safety, as needed, shall place into immediate effect the appropriate procedures necessary to meet the emergency, safeguard persons, property, and maintain educational facilities. - The Campus Safety and Security Manager will immediately consult with the College

-President regarding the situation and the possible need for a declaration of a campus state of emergency.
-If the President is not available, the Campus Safety and Security Manager will notify the Executive Director for Terra Foundation.

-• When this declaration is made, only registered students, faculty, staff and affiliates are authorized to be present on campus.
+- During the period of any campus major emergency, Campus Safety & Security, as needed, shall place into immediate effect the appropriate procedures necessary to meet the emergency, safeguard persons, property, and maintain educational facilities. - The Director of Campus Safety & Security will immediately consult with the College President regarding the situation and the possible need for a declaration of a campus state of emergency.
+If the President is not available, the Director of Campus Safety & Security will notify the Vice President of Innovation & Strategic Planning. - When this declaration is made, only registered students, faculty, staff and affiliates are authorized to be present on campus.
 Those who cannot present proper identification (employee/student ID card or other ID) showing their legitimate business on campus, will be asked to leave.
 Unauthorized persons refusing to leave may be subject to arrest by law enforcement authorities.

-Campus Evacuations To Parking Lots
+Campus Evacuations to Parking Lots

 - (A) All building evacuations will occur when an audible alarm goes off with a warning that is issued via voice and over the phone text with the WEN System or TerraAlert (campus emergency notification system) upon notification by campus security officers or college personnel.
-Individuals are asked to take all personnel items with them when they leave. - (B) In the event of a campus-wide evacuation, all individuals, with the exception of those who are a part of the Chain of Command, will be directed to designated rally points.
+Individuals are asked to take all personnel items with them when they leave. - (B) In the event of a campus-wide evacuation, all individuals, with the exception of those who are a part of the Chain of Command, will be directed to designated rally points. - (C) See evacuation rally points located on this map: